-The Bridgestone Corporation provides solutions that combine new tyre and retread*1 services, as well as IT tools to its fleet customers.
-The knowledge gained through their initial undertaking with the CE100 programme will be utilised to integrate the concept of a circular economy into the Corporation’s broader business model.
+The Bridgestone Corporation provides solutions that combine new tyre and retread* services, as well as IT tools to its fleet customers.
+The knowledge gained through the CE100 programme will be utilised to integrate the concept of a circular economy into the Corporation’s broader business model.
 This will enable them to provide new value to customers and society across all stages of the tyre lifecycle, including recycling, smarter use of materials, energy, and information.

 - Reduced natural resource usage due to a lower requirement of natural rubber and other raw materials